 - Need a simple vanilla layer cake?
 Sub the coffee essence with 1 tbsp vanilla bean paste and use water or plant based milk instead of the maple syrup.
 For vanilla buttercream, use 1tsp vanilla bean paste instead of coffee essence.

 - How about Butterscotch?
-I love making a butterscotch layer cake with it by subbing the white sugar for 200g golden yellow sugar and adding 1 tbsp vanilla bean paste instead of the coffee essence.
+I love making a butterscotch layer cake with this recipe by subbing the white sugar for 200g golden yellow sugar and adding 1 tbsp vanilla bean paste instead of the coffee essence.
 Omit the maple syrup as well and add 50 ml plant based milk instead.
 Use the buttercream recipe from my butterscotch slab cake.

 I am already using plant based milk and butter in this cake.
 To make this egg-free, I recommend replacing the eggs with 4 flax eggs (4 tbsp flax meal mixed with 180 ml (12 tbsp) of water).